jbaurle/PMStockQuote/Packages/Excel-DNA.0.32.0/readme.txt

   -> Trust Center Settings -> Macro Settings.
   Any option is fine _except_ "Disable all macros without notification."
 * If Excel starts but you get a message saying "The file you are trying to open, [...], is in a different format than specified by the file extension.", then you have the 64-bit version of Excel installed.
-Change the Post-Build command line to copy the file "ExcelDna64.xll" to the output directory instead of "ExcelDna.xll".
+Change the Debug command-line parameters to start the "-AddIn64.xll" instead of "-AddIn.xll".
 * For any other problems, please post to the Excel-DNA group at http://groups.google.com/group/exceldna.

 Uninstalling